fourTheorem/static-site-starter/README.md

 CloudWatch Internet Monitor is used to monitor the health of the domain name.
 If the domain name does not respond to a request 3 times, the CloudWatch Internet Monitor will trigger an alarm.

-Although a frontend appliation is not included in the frontend starter
+Although a frontend application is not included in the frontend starter

 ## Requirements